rodrigocmn/local-rag-example/README.md

 This is an example of RAG implementation using local LLMs with Ollama and FAISS vector database.

+# Requirements

+- Create a `.env` file according to the `.env.example` file
+- Ollama (https://ollama.com/) installed in your local machine serving the models configured in the `.env` file

 # Installation

 1. Create a python virtual environment and activate it.